Satyajit Ray Film and Television Institute: History

-The SRFTI was established in 1995, and registered as a Society on 18 August 1995 under the West Bengal Societies Registration Act, 1961, and is an autonomous society funded by Ministry of Information and Broadcasting, Government of India.
-It has been named after acclaimed Indian film director, Satyajit Ray.
-The first session began on 1 September 1996, while Dr Debasish Majumdar joined as the institute's first director in 1997.
+The SRFTI was established in 1995, and registered as a society on 18 August 1995 under the West Bengal Societies Registration Act, 1961.
+It is an autonomous society funded by the Ministry of Information and Broadcasting, Government of India.
+It was named after Indian film director Satyajit Ray.
+The first session began on 1 September 1996, while Dr. Debasish Majumdar joined as the institute's first director in 1997.

-On 2 September 2024 On UGC recommendation The Institute has received a Letter of Intent from the Ministry of Education to fulfil the requirements for Deemed to be University status.
+On 2 September 2024, upon UGC recommendation, the Institute had received a letter of intent from the Ministry of Education to fulfil the requirements to receive University status.

 Allegations of sexual assault and harassment

-In 2015, several women students said that they had been sexually harassed at the institute.
+In 2015, several female students claimed they were sexually harassed at the Institute.
 Three teaching staff were suspended as a result.
-One student said that she had been raped.
+One student claimed she had been raped.

-In 2023, students protested about sexual harassment at the institute.
+In 2023, students protested sexual harassment at the Institute.

-In 2024, when Vipin Vijay was dean, complaints were made that he had sexually harassed a student and two staff at the institute.
-The institute upheld the complaints and sacked him as dean, banning him from the campus.
+In 2024, complaints were made that Dean Vipin Vijay had sexually harassed a student and two staff at the Institute.
+The Institute upheld the complaints and removed Vijay from his position, banning him from the campus.
 Vijay challenged the process in the High Court of Calcutta, but the court refused to be involved.
-He was then reinstated as dean in September 2025, and removed from post again a few days later following student protests.
+He was then reinstated as Dean in September 2025, and removed from his position again a few days later following student protests.